 Here are four steps to develop member personas.

-Step 1: Define your membership.
+Step 1: Define your purpose.

 Step 2: Uncover data.